somadona/hgv-php7/README.md

 8. Edit the name of `website` file in the `host_vars` folder to your folder name for your website.
 9. Change your sites specific information **including passwords** inside the hostname file inside the `host_vars` directory
 10. Remove Systemd through sudo apt-get remove systemd -y
+11. sudo apt-get install python3 python3-pyqt5 python3-matplotlib vlc graphviz -y
+12. wget http://www.boris.unito.it/static/archive/boris_3.47-0.deb && dpkg -i boris_3.47-0.deb && apt-get -f install
-11. Run Ansible with `sudo ansible-playbook -i hosts playbook.yml -c local`.
+13. Run Ansible with `sudo ansible-playbook -i hosts playbook.yml -c local`.
-12. Remove the cloned git directory from your server with `rm -rf hgv-php7/`
+14. Remove the cloned git directory from your server with `rm -rf hgv-php7/`
-13. Run `/usr/bin/mysql_secure_installation` to install MySQL and secure it.
+15. Run `/usr/bin/mysql_secure_installation` to install MySQL and secure it.
 Your root password will be blank by default
-14. Restart Varnish and Nginx with: `sudo service varnish restart && sudo service nginx restart`
+16. Restart Varnish and Nginx with: `sudo service varnish restart && sudo service nginx restart`
-15. You're good to go!
+17. You're good to go!
 A new WordPress install running PHP7.0-FPM and Varnish should be waiting for you at your hostname!

 ## Turning off Varnish (Use only Nginx)